- About the Students

 2: Integrated themes

 Mastering essential knowledge while exploring the frontier.
-Equipped with the fundamentals, you’ll dive deeper into 1) science and therapeutics—the knowledge you’ll use as a practicing pharmacist and 2) inquiry—the latest developments and innovations in science and practice.
-You’ll investigate these two themes through the study of organ systems and disease categories.
+Equipped with the fundamentals, you’ll dive deeper into 1) biomedical science and therapeutics—the knowledge you’ll use as a practicing pharmacist, and 2) inquiry—the latest developments and innovations in science and practice.
+You’ll investigate both through the integrated study of organ systems and disease category themes.

 - Psychiatry and neurology